Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

+Note that the present work focuses on local multi-energy systems and on nonconvexities that arise within individual time steps.
+Other sources of nonconvexity may occur in broader modeling settings.
+For example, nonconvexities arise from AC power flow equations \citep{bienstockMathematicalProgrammingFormulations2020}.
+However, the present study does not model energy transport and instead adopts a copper-plate assumption, under which energy can be exchanged freely within the system.
+In larger-scale systems, intertemporal operational constraints that couple binary on/off variables across time steps can introduce additional nonconvexities \citep{wirtzDesignOptimizationMultienergy2021}.
+Examples include limits on the number of start-ups and shut-downs, minimum up- and down-time constraints, and ramping constraints \citep{mancoReviewMultiEnergy2024}.
+These additional sources of nonconvexity are beyond the scope of the present study.

-In this work, we focus on the impact of nonconvexities on the robustness of energy system designs.
+Furthermore, we focus on the impact of nonconvexities on the robustness of energy system designs.
 Piecewise-linear investment curves and integer variables used to model multiple units of the same component type appear only in the upper-level design problem \eqref{problem_structure} and not in the embedded problem \eqref{medial_level}, which ensures the robustness of the design.
-Consequently, these nonconvexities do not affect the robustness of designs identified by the feasibility time-step method.
+Consequently, these nonconvexities do not affect the robustness of designs identified by the feasibility time-step heuristic.

+This leaves $3$ relevant nonconvexities in the operational problem.
+For these nonconvexities, their impact depends on two additional factors: (i) whether the input energy flow of the considered component is externally supplied and unconstrained, and (ii) whether curtailment of excess energy is permitted.

+Multi-energy systems comprise components that convert between different energy carriers and must satisfy demand constraints for each carrier.
+If the input energy form is externally supplied and unconstrained, and thus does not appear in any system balance equation, the nonconvexities affect only operational costs but not robustness, as the external supply is assumed to be able to meet any required demand.
+If the externally supplied energy carrier is subject to any constraints, for example, limits on supply, it may affect robustness, and these constraints have to be included in the model.